Falcon 9: Pricing

+Rideshare payload programs

+SpaceX provides two rideshare programs, regularly scheduled Falcon 9 flights for small satellite deployment: Transporter and Bandwagon.
+The Transporter program started in 2021 and specializes in delivering payloads to sun-synchronous orbits, primarily serving Earth observation missions, with flights typically operating every four months.
+The Bandwagon program started in 2024, offers access to mid-inclination orbits of approximately 45 degrees, with flights typically operating every six months.
+Unlike traditional secondary payload arrangements, these programs do not rely on a primary mission.
+Instead, SpaceX provides a unique "cake topper" option for larger satellites between 500 and 2500 kg.
+Price for 50 kg payload is US$300,000 to SSO.

-F9 payload services include secondary and tertiary payloads mounted via an EELV Secondary Payload Adapter (ESPA) ring, the same interstage adapter first used for launching secondary payloads on US DoD missions that use the Evolved Expendable Launch Vehicles (EELV) Atlas V and Delta IV.
-This enables secondary and even tertiary missions with minimal impact to the original mission.
-In 2011, SpaceX announced pricing for ESPA-compatible payloads.
+SpaceX also offers more traditional rideshares where small satellites piggyback on the launch of a large primary payload.
+In the past, the company has offered clients the option to mount payloads using the EELV Secondary Payload Adapter (ESPA) ring, the same interstage adapter first used for launching secondary payloads on US DoD missions that use the Evolved Expendable Launch Vehicles (EELV) Atlas V and Delta IV.

-Historical artifacts and museum Falcon 9s
+Even though the Falcon 9 is a medium-lift launch vehicle, through these programs, SpaceX has become the leading provider of rideshare launches.
+Given the company's frequent launch cadence and low prices, operators of small-lift launch vehicles have found it difficult to compete.

+Public display of Falcon 9 vehicles

 SpaceX first put a Falcon 9 (B1019) on public display at their headquarters in Hawthorne, California, in 2016.

 In 2019, SpaceX donated a Falcon 9 (B1035) to Space Center Houston, in Houston, Texas.
 It was a booster that flew two missions, "the 11th and 13th supply missions to the International Space Station [and was] the first Falcon 9 rocket NASA agreed to fly a second time".

 In 2021, SpaceX donated a Falcon Heavy side booster (B1023) to the Kennedy Space Center Visitor Complex.